 Mail and faxes

-The SCAD package pickup center, located at Weston House, 231 W. Boundary St., can receive properly mailed packages for students.
+The SCAD package pickup center, located at W at the Hive, 231 W. Boundary St., can receive properly mailed packages for students.
 All packages and boxes should be prepaid and addressed to the student's residence hall room.
 If you plan to live on campus, you will receive a residence hall assignment letter listing the specific address to which mail and packages may be sent.
 For off-campus students, mail may be temporarily addressed as follows:

 c/o International Student Services Office

 P.O.
 Box 3146

 Savannah, GA 31402-3146 USA